Fully quantum fluctuation theorems: Conditional fluctuation theorems

 \subsection{The Gibbs map and the partition map}

 Each control measurement has the two possible outcomes `yes' or `no', and can be described via measurement operators $0 \leq Q\leq \hat{1}$, where $\Tr(Q\rho)$ is the probability of a `yes' when measured on a state $\rho$.
 Similarly $\Tr[(1-Q)\rho]$ is the probability of the outcome `no'.
 In other words, $\{Q,\hat{1}-Q\}$ is a binary positive operator valued measure (POVM) \cite{Davies76,Holevo82,KrausBook}.
-These measurement operators do in our formalism serve a dual purpose; not only describing control measurements, but also parameterizing initial states.
+These operators serve a dual purpose in our formalism; not only describing control measurements, but also parameterizing initial states.
 The latter is done via what we here refer to as the `Gibbs map' $\mathcal{G}_{\beta H}$ and the `partition map' $\mathcal{Z}_{\beta H}$ defined by

 For finite-dimensional Hilbert spaces all density operators can be reached via $\mathcal{G}_{\beta H}$ for suitable choices of $Q$.
 These mappings are generalizations of the Gibbs state and the partition function in the sense that $\mathcal{G}_{\beta H}(\hat{1}) = G(H)$ and $\mathcal{Z}_{\beta H}(\hat{1}) = Z(H)$.